SDWebImage/SDWebImage/README.md

 - Image formats supported by UIImage (JPEG, PNG, ...), including GIF
 - WebP format, including animated WebP (use the `WebP` subspec)
+- Support extendable coder plugins for new image formats.
+Like APNG, BPG, HFIF, SVG, etc. See all the list in [Image coder plugin List](https://github.com/SDWebImage/SDWebImage/wiki/Coder-Plugin-List)

+## Beta version

+SDWebImage's 5.0 version is nearing completion.
+Which introduce many new features like Animated ImageView and Transformer.
+We also provide a more modularized design used for advanced user customization.

+You can check the latest [5.x branch](https://github.com/SDWebImage/SDWebImage/tree/5.x) to know about the current status.
+We'd love you to have a try with the beta version and provide any feedback.
+If you'd love, check [SDWebImage 5.0 Migration Guide](https://github.com/SDWebImage/SDWebImage/wiki/5.0-Migration-guide) and prepare for the migration.

 ## Requirements